Shadman Islam

-Shadman Islam Anik (সাদমান ইসলাম অনিক; born 18 May 1995) is a Bangladeshi international cricketer who plays as an opening batsman.
-He made his Test debut for the Bangladesh cricket team in November 2018.
+Shadman Islam Anik (সাদমান ইসলাম অনিক; born 18 May 1995) is a Bangladeshi left-handed opening batter who has played 27 Test matches for Bangladesh since 2018. in domestic first-class cricket, he has represented Dhaka Metropolis, Dhaka Division and East Zone.

 Domestic career

 In May 2017, Shadman scored his first List A century, playing for Abahani Limited in the 2016–17 Dhaka Premier Division Cricket League.

 Shadman was the leading run-scorer for Central Zone in the 2017–18 Bangladesh Cricket League, with 500 runs in six matches.
 In October 2018, he was named in the squad for the Chittagong Vikings team, following the draft for the 2018–19 Bangladesh Premier League.
 He was also the leading run-scorer in the 2018–19 National Cricket League, with 648 runs in six matches.

 Shadman was the leading run-scorer for Shinepukur Cricket Club in the 2018–19 Dhaka Premier Division Cricket League tournament, with 379 runs in 8 matches.
 In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.